qvr/nonraid/README.md

 ### Start/stop a parity check

+Starts or stops a parity check.
 This will also start reconstruction or clear operations depending on the array state, user confirmation is required if a normal parity check is not being started.

+The NonRAID [systemd service](tools/systemd/nonraid.service) will trigger a corrective parity check, if it detects an unclean shutdown has happened.

-In unattended mode (`-u`), the check will default to check only mode (`NOCORRECT`), this is recommended for scheduled parity checks (like a cronjob).
+In unattended mode (`-u`), the check will default to check only mode (`NOCORRECT`), this is recommended for scheduled parity checks and used by the included [quarterly systemd timer](tools/systemd/nonraid-parity-check.timer).
 ```bash
 sudo nmdctl check OPTION
 ```